Chrysler Hemi engine: 1951 Plymouth Hemi V6

 There were plans in 1951 for a Plymouth dual overhead cam Hemi V6 displacing 235 cuin designed by Chrysler's Powerplant Research and Engine Design division.
 Known internally as A173, it was meant to be a powerful, fuel-efficient alternative to Ford's V8 and to replace Plymouth's venerable flathead six.
 However, the plans were scrapped because of high build costs and the then-unusual design.

 Chrysler and Imperial

 All Chrysler FirePower engines are oversquare; i.e. their bore is larger than their stroke.

 331

-This first FirePower engine, used from 1951 to 1955, has a bore of 3.8125 in and a stroke of 3.625 in for a piston displacement of 331 cuin, and a deck height of 10.385 in ("low deck").
-The bore spacing, shared by all Chrysler FirePower engines, was 4.5625 in, the largest of any 1st generation Hemi engines.
-Most used a two-barrel carburetor and produced 180 bhp, with the exception of the 1955 Chrysler C-300 equipped with dual Carter WCFB four-barrel carburetors and rated at 300 hp.
+This first FirePower engine, used from 1951 to 1955, has a bore of 3.8125 in and a stroke of 3.625 in for a piston displacement of 331.061 cuin, with a deck height of 10.385 in ("low deck").
+The bore spacing, shared by all Chrysler FirePower engines, was 4.5625 in, the largest of any first generation Hemi engines.
+Most used a two-barrel carburetor and produced 180 bhp, with the exception of the 1955 Chrysler C-300 equipped with dual Carter WCFB four-barrel carburetors and was rated at 300 hp.

 The 331 engine was used in the following applications: